 More than 8 decades later, Groman Eden Mortuary continues to follow that advice, treating each family as if they are our own.

-Eden Memorial Park cemetery
+Eden Memorial Park

 Comprising 60 lushly landscaped acres, Eden Memorial Park sits in the heart of San Fernando Valley.
 It has tall cypress trees, terraced gardens and pretty views.
 A wide boulevard unfolds along graceful paths throughout the cemetery grounds.
 A gently bubbling fountain trickles to a river in the Garden of Eden.